 - Rosenkranz RR, Dzewaltowski DA.
 Promoting better family meals for girls attending summer programs.
 J Nutr Educ Behav.
 2009;41:65-67. doi:10.1016/j.jneb.2008.02.003.

 Letters to the Editor are timely and succinct expressions of responsible criticism or reaction to material published in recent issues.
 A Letter to the Editor may also call attention to topics of general interest to readers.
 Submission of a Letter to the Editor constitutes permission for JNEB to publish it with or without editing and abridgment.
 Authors of Letters to the Editor must acknowledge financial and other conflicts of interest within the letter.
 Authors of the articles referred to in Letters to the Editor will be given an opportunity to respond in a letter for simultaneous publication.
-Letters to the Editor are published online and listed in the print issue’s table of contents and may also be shared in the eCommunicator, the e-mail newsletter of the Society for Nutrition Education and Behavior.
+Letters to the Editor are listed in the print issue’s table of contents and may also be shared in the eCommunicator, the e-mail newsletter of the Society for Nutrition Education and Behavior.
 General style and form and writing style

 JNEB adheres to the style recommendations outlined in the American Medical Association Manual of Style, 10th edition (http://www.amamanualofstyle.com/).
 Manuscripts should be written in good scientific English (American or British usage is accepted, but not a mixture of these).
 Authors who feel their manuscript may not conform to correct scientific English may wish to use the English Language Editing service available from Elsevier (http://webshop.elsevier.com/languageediting/) or use another science editing service.